WebsecLabs/sql-injection-knowledge-base/src/content/mssql/comment-out-query.md

 2. In some cases, MSSQL ignores comment syntax in strings, so ensure that your injection point has proper quoting.
 3. Using the `;` batch separator can be particularly powerful as it allows execution of additional SQL statements.
 4. When using batch separators, be aware that permissions and error handling may differ from the original query.
+5. The null byte (`%00`) is not recognized by SQL Server itself — it works by truncating the string at the application layer before the query reaches the database.
+This behavior depends on the web framework/driver (e.g., classic ASP, certain PHP configurations) and may not work in modern stacks.